ray-project/ray/doc/source/rllib/rllib-algorithms.rst

 curiosity exploration to predict the next state due to the stochasticity in actions leading to the agent oscillating between two rooms.
 Because of the distillation of the trainable network in NovelD the agent cannot exploit such non-determinism in the environment to collect intrinsic reward.
 Furthermore, it should be mentioned that the NovelD approach uses only a single trainable network in contrast to :ref:`Curiosity` that maintains three neural nets.
 If computing resources are an issue single network exploration algorithms like `NovelD` or :ref:`RE3` should be considered.

-Hyperparameters that can be optimized for NovelD are specifically ``alpha`` the intrinsic reward factor, ``beta`` the clipping factor, and ``intrinsic_reward_coeff`` the scaling factor for the intrinsic reward.
+Hyperparameters that can be optimized for NovelD are specifically ``alpha`` the novelty factor, ``beta`` the clipping factor, and ``intrinsic_reward_coeff`` the scaling factor for the intrinsic reward.
 The former two are used to scale the intrinsic reward and the latter to scale the ratio between intrinsic and extrinsic reward.
-Another parameter that could be considered is the embedding size of the states ``embed_dim``.
+Another parameter that could be considered is the embedding size ``embed_dim`` of the states.
 An ablation study has shown that the values of ``alpha=0.5`` and ``beta=0.0`` perform best for NovelD and it is therefore advisable to keep these values fixed.
 The ratio between the extrinsic and intrinsic reward might have a larger or smaller impact on training as this depends on the environment itself.
 For this reason reward clipping can be advantageous, together with the ``normalize=True`` option.

-For monitoring xploration with the NovelD module we provide the `NovelDMetricsCallbacks` that can be easily plugged in by configuring the Trainer's ``callbacks`` parameter.
+For monitoring exploration with the NovelD module we provide the `NovelDMetricsCallbacks` that can be easily plugged in by configuring the Trainer's ``callbacks`` parameter.
 Next to the novelties and the intrinsic reward also the state counts are reported.

 .. _re3: